-As every coin has two sides, the threat of cyber-attacks comes attached with the development of these technologies and availability of huge amounts of data.
-To become futureproof, many layers of cybersecurity need to be added.
+As every coin has two sides, the threat of cyber-attacks comes attached with the development of thes e technologies and availability of huge amounts of data.
+To become future proof, many layers of cybersecurity need to be added.
 The smart cars of future need to be well secured so that they do not infringe on our data privacy rights, which is of utmost concern in this increasingly transparent world.
 Data protection and cyber security are very crucial for any industry.
 The Fourth Industrial revolution works on the concept of connectivity.
-All the systems in the factory are interconnected, the vehicles are connected with the infrastructure of the city, they are also connected with the dealer's cloud system for the purpose of better services.
+All the systems in the factory are interconnected, the vehides are connected with the infrastructure of the city, they are also connected with the dealer's cloud system for the purpose of better services.
 This complex system generates a lot of data every minute and all of it needs to be protected.
-Cyber threats can be in various forms such as financial risk, breaching of data, privacy, safety, and all these risks can lead to trust issues for a customer in a particular brand.
-Leading brands are focusing more and more on improving the cyber security system either by in-house support or by external collaborations.
+Cyber threats can be in various forms such as financial risk, bre aching of data, privacy, safety, and all these risks can lead to trust issues for a customer in a particular brand.
+Leading brands are focusing more and more on improving the cyber security system either by in-house s upport or by external collaborations.
 Large companies are collaborating with several other industries such as medical devices, aerospace and defence, and consumer electronics for the purpose of exchanging the knowledge and expertise within the ecosystem.
 To keep pace with time and stay ahead of its competitors, companies have to address the issue of cyber security from the root.

-The world is changing in terms of Information and Communication Technology (ICT) and hence automotive companies can reap the benefits by establishing connectivity in the value chain.
-A new spectrum 5G has already been introduced in many parts of the world and India is also getting ready to acquire this new spectrum that will contribute to develop the smart cities.
+The world is changing in terms of Information and Communication Technology (ICT) and hence a utomotive companies can reap the benefits by establishing connectivity in the value chain.
+A new s pectrum 5G has already been introduced in many parts of the world and India is also getting ready to a cquire this new spectrum that will contribute to develop the smart cities.
 Evolution of 5G will completely change the face of many industries.
 Launch of the 5G spectrum will bring major changes in the automobile industry as well.
-5G will provide support to sensors and devices that will help in building the connected network of the vehicles.
+5G will provide support to sensors and devices that will help in building 4 | Page the connected network of the vehicles.
 This technology will help in bringing safety measures.
-With the help of 5G, vehicles will not only be connected with each-other, but also be connected with pedestrians and roads.
+With the help of 5G, vehides will not only be connected with each-other, but also be connected with pedestrians and roads.
 This will ultimately help in reducing the number of accidents that take place.
 This connectivity will bring some great changes of the century in automobile infotainment too.
 5G operates on a very high bandwidth that also enables V2X (Vehicle-to-everything) communication.
 This technology is implemented in an automobile to connect it with the other objects on the road.
 This communication is used for building autonomous vehicles that operate without drivers.
-Vehicles will be able to communicate with the other vehicles and the objects on the road, vehicles will receive signals from those objects and move accordingly.
-All these implementations require great infrastructure and high bandwidth connectivity, which will be possible with the access of 5G technology.
+Vehicles will be able to communicate with the other vehicles and the objects that are there on the road by passing signals to them.
+V2X will enable a vehicle to identify the objects on the road, vehides will receive signals from those objects and move accordingly.
+All these implementations require great infra structure and high bandwidth connectivity, which will be possible with the access of 5G technology.
 Shanghai is the first city to implement an intelligent vehicle network using 5G.
 Shanghai tops the chart of the cities with the best infrastructure in China that makes it possible to implement the technological changes into the city.
-It will probably cover an area of 100 kilometres by 2020 (EY Insights, 2019).
+It will probably cover an area of 100 kilometres by 2020 (EY, 2019).